osism/documentation/source/index.rst

 Further details about OSISM can be found on https://www.osism.de.
 Do not hesitate to write an e-mail to info@betacloud-solutions.de if you have questions or doubts.

 A testbed of OSISM is available under https://github.com/osism/testbed.
+Documentation is available at https://docs.osism.de/testbed.
 This allows you to deploy a small environment with four nodes on a public cloud like our `Betacloud <https://www.betacloud.de>`_.
 Other providers like Citycloud are also supported.